PRAISY3/Streamlit/README.md

 Scikit-learn – modeling (Linear regression, Random Forest, XG Boost)

 ### 📂 Dataset
-The dataset used is , containing fields such as:
+The dataset used is jobs_in_data.csv, containing fields such as:

 work_year: Year of data collection